-The committee has regular engagement with public speakers and members at HOSC around government reforms and the community strategy but also including end of life care and changes in hearing-loss services.
-The committee received and took up questions on behalf of the public in between and at committee on changing plans from protection to living with COVID-19, problems from patient group leaders with using the internet links provided by the CCG to participate in the BOB public engagement strategy and to champion the health needs of the Didcot community.
+The committee has regular engagement with public speakers and Members at HOSC mainly concerned with the government reforms and the community strategy but also including end of life care and about changes in hearing loss services.
+The Committee received and took up questions on behalf of the public in between and at Committee on changing plans from protection to living with COVID, problems from patient group leaders with using the internet links provided by the CCG to participate in the BOB public engagement strategy and to champion the health needs of the Didcot community.

-Care homes
+Care Homes

-The committee has been clear that all those working in health and care during the pandemic have gone above and beyond for our local population in the most challenging of circumstances.
+The Committee has been clear that all those working in health and care during the pandemic have gone above and beyond for our local population in the most challenging of circumstances.

 Scrutiny and learning through those challenging times is viewed by the committee as valuable not only for bereaved families and key workers but for future prevention.
-Member reports on the first thirty days of COVID-19 and a piece on infection control in care homes had been supported by worthwhile discussions with the director of public health and the interim executive director - people, transformation and performance.

-Members undertook an insightful visit to Henry Cornish Care Centre, which was an exemplar for effective infection control in a care home setting, and a report on the visit was compiled and presented to the committee.
-The committee is keen that these findings are not lost and are used to inform future findings and recommendations on a national level about infection control and the country's COVID-19 pandemic response.
-However it is understood by the committee that the local government response to the national COVID-19 inquiry is being coordinated by the Local Government Association under national rules for engagement and it is unlikely that there will be a role for scrutiny committees to submit information to the inquiry.
+Member reports on the First Thirty Days of Covid-19 and a piece on Infection Control in care homes had been supported by worthwhile discussions with the Director of Public Health and the Interim Executive Director - People, Transformation and Performance.
+Members undertook an insightful visit to Henry Cornish Care Centre, which was an exemplar for effective infection control in a care home setting, and a report on the visit was compiled and presented to the Committee.
+The Committee is keen that these findings are not lost and are used to inform future findings and recommendations on a national level about infection control and the country's Covid-19 pandemic response.
+However it is understood by the Committee that the Local Government response to the national Covid-19 Inquiry is being coordinated by the Local Government Association under national rules for engagement and it is unlikely that there will be a role for Scrutiny Committees to submit information to the inquiry.

 This is most concerning given the valuable work of the JHOSC committee which included local learnings agreed within Oxfordshire County Council since 2020.